 PCSAS's first year, 2008, was devoted primarily to start-up activities: (a) establishing the essential infrastructure for inviting, accepting, and processing accreditation applications from eligible doctoral programs; (b) establishing positive working relationships with relevant entities; (c) building a solid fiscal foundation for effective and sustained operation; and (d) articulating the distinct mission, goals, principles, policies, procedures, and criteria that define PCSAS accreditation and make it unique.

 PCSAS started accepting applications for accreditation on June 1, 2009.
 Applications typically are reviewed twice a year.
 The first round of reviews was held November 12, 2009.
-To date, PCSAS has held 9 review sessions and has accredited 24 programs, with several other programs having submitted Letters of Intent to apply and being deemed eligible to apply (see Accredited Programs).
-The next Review Committee meeting will be held in December 2014.
-The deadline for submission of completed applications to be reviewed at the December meeting is September 1, 2014.
+To date, PCSAS has held 10 review sessions and has accredited 25 programs, with several other programs having submitted Letters of Intent to apply and being deemed eligible to apply (see Accredited Programs).
+The next Review Committee meeting will be held in May 19, 2015.
+Completed applications to be reviewed at the May meeting should be submitted by February 1, 2015.

 PCSAS is Gaining Recognition.
 On September 24-25, 2012, the Council for Higher Education Accreditation (CHEA) Board of Directors granted formal recognition to PCSAS.
 On July 28, 2014, Delaware's Governor signed into law a statute granting the graduates from PCSAS accredited programs parity with the graduates from APA's CoA accredited programs in terms of their eligibility for state licensure as psychologists.
 On August 1, 2014, Illinois' Governor signed a similar licensing law.
-PCSAS's campaign to gain recognition by state and provincial licensing boards has been endorsed by the Association for Psychological Science (APS), the Academy of Psychological Clinical Science (APCS), the Association for Behavioral and Cognitive Therapies (ABCT), and the Society for a Science of Clinical Psychology (SSCP).
+PCSAS's campaign to gain recognition by state and provincial licensing boards has been endorsed by the Association for Psychological Science (APS), the Academy of Psychological Clinical Science (APCS), the Association for Behavioral and Cognitive Therapies (ABCT), the Society for a Science of Clinical Psychology (SSCP), and the Society for Research in Psychopathology (SRP).
 The Office of Veterans Affairs is in the process of amending its regulations to recognize students and graduates of PCSAS accredited programs as eligible for VA internships and staff positions.